-Customers of Transportation compete with air and road-based transportation, making passenger comfort, travel times, efficiency, service reliability and capacity important competitive factors.
-Key factors in rail procurement tenders are compliance with customer specifications, product reliability, maintainability, availability, safety, price, energy efficiency, and design.
-Local content in products is often an important criterion to public operators as well, especially in the fast growing markets of Asia and Africa.
-Transportation is continuously focusing on customer satisfaction, and is following a systematic process to monitor customer satisfaction.
+Customers of Transportation compete with air and road-based transportation, making passenger safety and comfort, travel times, efficiency, service reliability and capacity important competitive factors.
+Key factors in rail procurement tenders are compliance with customer specifications, product reliability, maintainability, availability, safety, price and life cycle cost, energy efficiency and design.
+Additionally, local content in products is often an important criterion to public operators.
+Transportation continuously focuses on customers, and follows a systematic process to monitor customer satisfaction.

-Approximately 90% of Transportation's rolling stock business is with large railway operators in the public sectors, such as national railways and municipal transit authorities.
+The vast majority of Transportation's rolling stock business is with large railway operators in the public sectors, such as national railways and municipal transit authorities.
 These organizations rely on public involvement for infrastructure funding and operations financing.
-Most operate on a regional or national basis, but some are now focusing operations internationally along with emerging private trans-national operators.
+Most operate on a regional or national basis, but some now focus operations internationally along with emerging private trans-national operators.
 While deregulation is a factor in some markets, public-sector entities still dominate in most regions.